Atmanirbhar Bharat: Defence Sector

+Defence manufacturing has been a significant focus of the initiative.
+The Ministry of Defence introduced the Defence Production and Export Promotion Policy and the Defence Acquisition Procedure in 2020, allowing private firms to hold majority stakes in joint ventures with public-sector organizations and to export up to 25 percent of output.

-In August 2020, Defence Minister Rajnath Singh announced the Defence Ministry was "now ready for a big push to Atmanirbhar Bharat initiative" by imposing import prohibitions on 101 military items in a staged manner over five years.
-In the following months, more positive indigenization lists and negative import lists were released.
-New legislation (Note: The Defence Production and Export Promotion Policy (DPEPP 2020) and Defence Acquisition Procedure 2020 (DAP 2020)) was portrayed as initiative towards increasing India's self-reliance.
-A new category of procurement, Indian Indigenously Designed, Developed and Manufactured (Indian-IDDM) was created.
-Reform of the Ordnance Factory Board and giving the new defence public sector undertaking (PSU) units large-scale orders was a move towards military self-reliance.
+In August-2020, Defence Minister Rajnath Singh announced the Defence Ministry was "now ready for a big push to the Atmanirbhar Bharat initiative" by imposing import prohibitions on 101 military items in a staged manner over five years.
+In the following months, more positive indigenisation lists and negative import lists were released.
+The new legislation was portrayed as an initiative towards increasing India's self-reliance.
+A new category of procurement, Indian Indigenously Designed, Developed, and Manufactured (Indian-IDDM), was created.
+Reform of the Ordnance Factory Board and giving the new defence public sector undertaking units large-scale orders was a move towards military self-reliance.
 Equipment manufactured under Indian-IDDM has been handed over to the military.
-In the fiscal year 2022, the Ministry of defence decided to spend 65% of its capital budget on domestic procurement.
+In the fiscal year 2022, the Ministry of Defence decided to spend 65% of its capital budget on domestic procurement.
 Increased self-reliance is also being seen in the construction of its warships and submarines.

-The phrase was also connected to the 2021, and 2022 Union budgets.
-Targets for self-reliance in fertiliser production by 2023 have been announced.
-Government-backed events to provide for the implementation and promotion of self-reliance, and associated slogans such as 'vocal for local' have Materialized in the form of the country's first national toy fair, which was digitally launched in February 2021, and the associated brainstorming event Toycathon.
-In July 2020, the government launched the Atmanirbhar Bharat App Innovation Challenge to encourage the building of apps.
-6,940 entries were received, of which 24 apps were chosen as winners, including mapping apps, fact-checking apps a cricket video game.
-The challenge's success led to its continuation through another round of entry submission.
-Government schemes also support the implementation of self-reliant initiatives.

-Slogans

-Slogans initiated under Atmanirbhar Bharat include "vocal for local", '"local for global", "make for world" and "brain drain to brain gain".

-Vocal for local

-Products should be "made in India" and promoted to make them competitive.
-During the Independence Day speech in 2020, Prime Minister Modi said; "The mindset of free India should be "vocal for local".
-We should appreciate our local products if we don't do this, then our products will not get the opportunity to do better and will not get encouraged."
-Amul managing director RS Sodhi said the phrase vocal for local "meant that products be made competitive vis-à-vis global brands" and that "it didn't mean that one must only buy products that have a logo 'made in India' on it".
-An extension of this slogan is 'local for global', meaning locally made Indian products should have global appeal and reach.
-The slogan has been extended to sectors such as toy manufacturing; "time to be vocal for local toys".